 According to Arnold, many of the farming practices recommended by the program seem like commonsense.
 “Most organic farmers are used to thinking this way anyway.
 You don’t look for a simple fix – you think of everything as a system.”
 At the same time, she appreciates the new information she’s gained from testing the soil and inputs to her fields.
 “It’s not an opinion.
 It’s a quantification, not a qualification, which is a good mindset to get into.”
 Already, she’s planning for the future and thinking about how to create a closed-loop system on her farm, where livestock will help to replenish nutrients in the soil, and rainwater soaks will into the ground, instead of running off into the river.

 In addition to the statewide certification program, Soil and Water Conservation Districts and Watershed Districts are often able to provide farmers with funding and technical assistance to install projects that reduce runoff pollution and protect local lakes and streams.
-Earlier this year, the Comfort Lake – Forest Lake Watershed District completed a $536,605 wetland restoration project in southern Chisago County that will ultimately result in cleaner water for Moody and Bone Lakes.
+In 2017, the Comfort Lake – Forest Lake Watershed District completed a $536,605 wetland restoration project in southern Chisago County that will ultimately result in cleaner water for Moody and Bone Lakes.
 Part of the project included working with a nearby farmer to install fencing and a cattle crossing to protect wetland vegetation and prevent soil erosion.
 In southern Washington County, Washington Conservation District has partnered with the St. Croix River Association and the Valley Branch and South Washington Watershed Districts to help farmers install sediment basins and grassed waterways to limit erosion along the St. Croix River bluff.
 Funding is also available in Chisago and Washington Counties for nutrient management plans, cover crops, and innovative practices such as iron-enhanced sand filters that pull phosphorus out of field runoff.

 Pam Arnold hopes that more Minnesota farms will begin making the transition toward sustainable farming.
 “We need to change,” she says, “not just for ourselves, but for future generations.”